December 2018Not Gone With The Wind: How to Design Rooftop Spaces

 Per the chart above, you need to order an extra 30% of fabric, to account for both the pattern repeat and the shorter roll height — 2.7 additional yards.
 This brings you to a total of 11.7 yards of fabric.

+A key element when cutting pattern repeats is how to figure out how much fabric you need for a pattern.
 When using COM fabric, keep in mind that the speed and accuracy of cutting machinery isn’t perfectly accurate.
 Textile suppliers allow themselves variances when cutting yardage—typically +/- 10%.
 Always round up to the nearest full yard and order one additional yard than you think you’ll need.
 In Example 2, for instance, you would round up to 12 yards (from 11.7), then tack on an additional 1 yard, for a total of 13 yards.

 Though they might seem similar, pattern direction and fabric direction are two different animals.